Asian shares mostly higher, echoing Wall Street rebound - NewsBreak

 Asian shares mostly higher, echoing Wall Street rebound

-TOKYO — (AP) — Asian shares mostly rose Tuesday after a rebound on Wall Street, despite regional investor risks reflected in negative economic data out of China.
+Asian shares mostly rose Tuesday after a rebound on Wall Street , despite regional investor risks reflected in negative economic data out of China .

 The benchmark in Tokyo was little changed, erasing earlier gains, but indexes in South Korea and Australia gained.
 Hong Kong's benchmark slipped, while Shanghai shares rose.